OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-format.md

 # Set range format using the Excel JavaScript API

 This article provides examples that show how to set font color, fill color, and number format for cells in a range with the Excel JavaScript API.
-For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).
+For the complete list of properties and methods that the `Range` object supports, see the [Excel.Range class](/javascript/api/excel/excel.range).

 [!include[Excel cells and ranges note](../includes/note-excel-cells-and-ranges.md)]